-In fiscal year 2019, none of our Named Executive Officers except Mr. Ezzell was subject to an employment agreement.
-Mr. Ezzell entered into an employment agreement effective February 19, 2018 and Messrs.
+In fiscal year 2018, none of our Named Executive Officers except Mr. Ezzell was subject to an employment agreement.
+Mr. Ezzell entered into an employment agreement effective February 19, 2018 and it is expected that Messrs.
 Singleton and Aisquith will enter into employment agreements (and Mr. Ezzell will amend his employment agreement) in connection with this offering.
 The employment agreements provide, or will provide, for the following benefits.